Bluetooth Connectivity: Definition, Importance and Benefits

 How far does Bluetooth reach in a smart home?

-Do Bluetooth smart devices need a hub?
+Do Bluetooth smart devices require a hub?

 No, Bluetooth-enabled smart devices usually do not require a hub.
-You can pair them directly with your smartphone or a compatible voice assistant. -
+You can pair them directly with your smartphone or a compatible voice assistant.

 Is Bluetooth secure for use in smart homes?